SeanCloudMaster/SPW-AzureGlobalNetHub/README.md

 Getting Started:

 Progress and Updates:
-Completed initial setup of network infrastructure using ARM templates.
+Completed initial setup of network infrastructure using ARM templates (VNets, Subnets, NSGs, Local Peering, Global Peering, etc.)

 Challenges and Learnings:
-Establishing VNet Peering locally and globally within JSON templates
+Establishing VNet Peering locally and globally within JSON templates Learning to "nest" templates
+Creating a script to deploy ARM templates in a specific order (due to dependencies)

 Future Enhancements:
+Storage, Compute, and Security resources to be configured

 Contact:
 Name: Sean Wadman